The Naked Brothers Band (TV series): Season 1: 2007

-The first season aired 13 episodes and 1 TV special.
+The first season aired thirteen episodes and a television special.
 It debuted in February 2007 and originally concluded with the tenth episode, "The Song", in June; however, a two-part episode, television movie "Battle of the Bands" and one additional episode titled "Alien Clones" broadcast that following October.

 The first season features Nat and his younger brother Alex, who are 11 and 8 years old, respectively.
 David, Thomas, and Cooper are also 11.
 Qaasim is 12 and Rosalina is 13.
 Daniel Raymont plays the role of the music video director, and Tuffy Questall portrays Tuffy, the driver of the band's psychedelic bus.
-The first season also has guest appearances by TV personality Ryan Seacrest, radio host Matt Pinfield, rap artist Snoop Dogg, comedian George Lopez, and actor and musician Keli Price.
+The first season also has guest appearances by television personality Ryan Seacrest, radio host Matt Pinfield, rap artist Snoop Dogg, comedian George Lopez, and actor and musician Keli Price.

 The first season's premise is that the group is recording their first studio album as well as starring in several music videos to promote it.
 In the first episode "VMAs", Alex is horrified by his horoscope Jesse reads to him, and the band's music video for their song "Banana Smoothie" wins an MTV Video Music Award at the end.
 In later episodes, Nat's initial attempts at stand-up comedy fails before receiving advice from George Lopez.
 Throughout the season, Nat does not like when David and Thomas ridicule his affection for Rosalina.
 Although neither admits their feelings for each other, it becomes quite obvious that Nat and Rosalina like each other.
 As time goes on, Rosalina kisses Nat on the lips in his dressing room.

 Moreover, Alex becomes mad and runs away when Jesse dates The Timmerman Brothers.
 Along the way, Alex becomes friends with an orphan named Juanita at a skatepark.
 When the boys' father arrives back from his overnight vacation, he starts dating an estranged lady named Betty, who Cooper and Jesse initially hired to clean the mess in the Wolff family's apartment without much success.
 In addition to a "Battle of The Bands" between The Naked Brothers Band and The LA Surfers (the latter featuring 16-year-old singer Bobby Love, a manipulative con artist who tries to hit on Rosalina), the season ends with Nat and his band performing at a charity event they put together for Juanita and her foster family.